Why do we compare everything to the first piece of information we received?

-In one study, criminal judges were given a hypothetical criminal case, including what the prosecutor in the case demanded as a prison sentence.
+In one study, judges were given a hypothetical criminal case, including what the prosecutor in the case demanded as a prison sentence.
 For some of the judges, the recommended sentence was 2 months; for others, it was 34 months.
 First, the judges rated whether they thought the demand was too low, too high, or adequate.
-After that, they indicated how long a sentence they would assign if they were presiding over the case.
+After that, they indicated what they would assign as a sentence if they were presiding over the case.

-As most of us know from experience, it’s easier to end up overeating when we are served a large portion, compared to a smaller one.
-This effect might be due to anchoring.
-In a study on anchoring and food intake, participants were asked to imagine being served either a small or a large portion of food, and then to indicate whether they would eat more or less than this amount.
-Next, they specified exactly how much they believed they would eat.
-The results showed that participants’ estimates of how much they would eat were influenced by the anchor they had been exposed to (the imagined large or small portion).
-This effect was found even when participants had been told to discount the anchor.13
+As most of us know from experience, it’s easier to end up overeating when we are served a large portion compared to a smaller one.
+Interestingly, this effect might be due to anchoring.
+In a study examining the anchoring bias and food intake, participants were asked to imagine being served either a small or a large portion of food, and then to indicate whether they would eat more or less than the given amount.
+Next, the participants were asked to specify exactly how much they believed they would eat.
+The results showed that participants’ estimates of how much they would eat were influenced by the anchor they had been exposed to.
+To illustrate, if the participant was exposed to the larger portion, their predictions of how much they believed they would eat were larger than those who were exposed to the smaller portion This effect was found even when participants had been told to discount the anchor.13

 What it is

-Anchoring bias is a pervasive cognitive bias that causes us to rely too heavily on information that we received early on in the decision making process.
+The anchoring bias is a pervasive cognitive bias that causes us to rely too heavily on information that we received early in the decision-making process.
 Because we use this “anchoring” information as a point of reference, our perception of the situation can become skewed.

 Why it happens

-There are two dominant theories behind anchoring bias.
-The first one, the anchor-and-adjust hypothesis, says that when we make decisions under uncertainty, we start by calculating some initial value and adjusting it, but our adjustments are usually insufficient.
-The second one, the selective accessibility theory, says that anchoring bias happens because we are primed to recall and notice anchor-consistent information.
+There are two dominant theories behind the anchoring bias.
+The first one, the anchor-and-adjust hypothesis, says that when we make decisions under uncertainty, we start by assigning some initial value and subsequently adjusting it, but our adjustments are usually insufficient.
+The second one, the selective accessibility theory, says that the anchoring bias happens because we are primed to recall and notice anchor-consistent information.

 Example 1 - Anchors in the courtroom

-In criminal court cases, prosecutors often demand a certain length of sentence for the accused.
-Research shows these demands can become anchors that bias the judge’s decision making.
+In criminal court cases, prosecutors often demand a certain l sentence for the accused.
+Research shows these demands can become anchors that bias the judge’s decision-making.